rohaquinlop/automathon/docs/index.md

 Errors that the library can raise are:

 - **SigmaError**:
-  - The automata contain an initial state, or a final state that's not defined on Q.
+  - The automata contain an initial state, or a final state that's not defined in Q.
-  - The automata contain a delta transition that's not defined on Q or in Sigma.
+  - The automata contain a delta transition that's not defined in Q nor Sigma.

 - **InputError**:
   - The automata is trying to consume a letter that's not defined in sigma.